Future Students’ Frequently Asked Questions

 You can find complete application instructions on the Undergraduate Admissions page.

+Some departments will give their direct admit freshmen major status right away.
 Other departments require that you first enroll as a “pre-major” in order to take introductory and lower-level coursework.
 Then, after fulfilling the pre-major requirements, you may apply for major status with the help of your academic adviser.

 Explore the admissions website of the department in which you would like to major for specific instructions on how their admissions, major, and pre-major process work.